tanpengsccd/Telegram-115bot/README_EN.md

 [Join](https://t.me/+FTPNla_7SCc3ZWVl)

 ## Update Log
+v3.2.0
+- Added SeHua spider, crawl sehua data you specify and offline download them to 115 every midnight.
+- Updated interaction experience.
+Command "/dl", "/av" update to async model, offline download to 115 will not block.
+Both of the max download queue is 5.
+- Updated interaction flow.
+If you want to add a record to retry list, you must to specify the TMDB name.
+Once the retry succeeds, the bot will never ask for it again.
+- Added “/reload” command to reload configuration
+- Added a log file.
+By default, it will be saved in "/config/115bot.log" and overwritten when the container restarts.
+- Code optimization and bug fixes

 v3.1.0
 - Removed AV subscription feature, added AV daily update functionality that automatically updates and downloads the latest resources to 115 daily, can be enabled or disabled in the configuration file.
 If the offline download fails, the bot will retry every 6 hours until successful.
 - Added direct AV number offline download feature, input 'av ipz-266' to automatically download to 115, eliminating the need to search for magnet links